10 Brilliant Examples Of Sketch Notes: Notetaking For The 21st Century

 The water cycle has a story to tell that is exceptionally hard to document in an outline form–and impossible to do so engagingly or enthusiastically.
 Same with Faulkner’s use of Symbolism, the causes and effects of war, the need for education to evolve, or the merits of Freakonomics.
 Sketch notes, done well, can tell a story.
 Which means they can be curated and, more importantly, shared.

-And in the era of tablet PCs, smartphones, and instagram, this means everything.
-It may not seem natural for a student to share their sketchnotes on vine or deviantart, but why not?
+And in the era of mobile learning and social media, this means everything.
+It may not seem natural for a student to share their sketch notes on YouTube or Instagram, but why not?
 If it’s important and elegant and worth sharing, they’ll share it.